-As we work with and for the poor, for those whose crosses are the heaviest, perhaps we will be surprised by what we find.
-Perhaps, if we truly seek the face of Christ among those who are poor, we will discover something new about ourselves, about what it means to be rich and poor, about what it means to pick up our crosses and follow in the way of Christ.
+As we work with and for those whose crosses are the heaviest-the hungry, the thirsty, the oppressed-perhaps we will be surprised by what we find.
+Perhaps, if we truly seek the face of Christ among those who live in poverty, we will discover something new about ourselves, about what it means to be rich and poor, about what it means to pick up our crosses and follow in the way of Christ.